 As part of our PowerSavers suite of programs we may collect information relevant to participation and assessing rewards under the applicable program – for example, we may collect information about your electricity usage patterns or about the size of your solar panels and invertor.

 Generally, we will not collect sensitive information about you, such as details of your race, political beliefs, religion or health.
-We may, however, collect some health information in certain circumstances.
+We may, however, collect, hold, use and disclose sensitive information (including some health information) in certain circumstances.
 For instance, we may need to collect your health information if you use particular health-related appliances in your household.
-We will only collect and use health information for these purposes where you have provided your consent.
+We will only collect and use health information where you have provided your consent.

 We may also collect information about other members of a household in which a customer resides, such as whether they consent to the use of particular services in the home.
 Sometimes, we also need to collect personal information about individuals who are not customers.
 This need will usually arise where we collect the name and business contact details of a person who is the contact in the company or a government agency with which we deal.
 Our policy is to use personal information collected from non-customers only as permitted under the Privacy Act.